 Use Credit instead Of Cash

 Cash is kind of a no-no when it comes to vacationing.
 While you may find shops that only take cash, having cash stuffed in your pockets puts you at risk for losing money.
 You might not even get nabbed by a pickpocket, you could simply drop a bill or two when you pull money out of your pocket to pay something.

-Having a credit card on hand can be a good thing on vacation or not.
-On vacation it allows you to not have cash on hand, and when you do need cash you have easy access to banks or atms.
+Having a credit card for traveling on hand can be a good thing on vacation or not.
+On vacation it allows you to not have cash on hand, and when you do need cash you have easy access to banks or ATMs.
 It’s also much easier to cancel a stolen credit card than it is to replace stolen cash.